 How to Make Candied Lemon Peel

-Let me show you how easy and simple it is to make candied lemon peels.
-They are perfect for snacking and for your holiday baking.
+Let me show you how easy and simple it is to make candied lemon peel.
+They are perfect for snacking and holiday baking, but lemon peel candy also makes a fantastic holiday food gift!

 They say when life gives you lemons … you make candied lemon peel.

-Our grandmothers knew how to be frugal and they could not afford to throw anything away that was good and edible.
+Our grandmothers knew how to be frugal – They could not afford to throw anything away that was good and edible.
+Open up an old cookbook and you are bound to find recipes for candied citrus peels.
+This recipe comes from a German cookbook, where it is called Zitronat or Sukkade.

 Ingredients

-You really only need 3 ingredients for this easy recipe:
+You just need 3 ingredients to make this recipe!

 - water